Akshanshs-sharma/customer-data-platform-app/Documentation/Design-Decision.md

 * **Isolation of Business Context:** If a global `is_disabled = true` flag were applied to the master `CDP_PARTY` record, it would completely deactivate that individual across all corporate systems.
 By keeping deactivation contained within the **`CDP_PARTY_ROLE`** mapping table, we can safely decommission their consumer relationship while keeping their internal employee identity or partner profile fully operational.

 ---

+### 📝 Entry 8: Rationale for Data Model Derivation from Master JSON Blueprint

+* **Context:** The CDP data engine must support robust historical customer synchronization from Shopify without data truncation or schema fragmentation.
+* **Design Decision:** We treated the `All-detailed-content.json` payload file as the immutable master blueprint for building the physical MySQL data model layout.
+Every single core key, nested array, metric count, and status value within this schema is directly mapped into dedicated database table segments.
+* **Engineering Rationale & Architectural Value:**
+* **100% Structural Alignment:** Designing our entities to mirror this comprehensive payload ensures that whether the data comes from legacy systems or modern edge APIs, the database can cleanly ingest the dataset.
+* **API Protocol Agnostic Core:** Because the underlying data domain attributes remain the same whether they are fetched via REST (snake_case) or GraphQL (camelCase), our data core remains independent of protocol shifts.
+This transition proved that our model cleanly accommodates data regardless of the network extraction method used.

+---